 Is imposter syndrome stopping you from enjoying your success?

 I have a friend who is highly successful in his field.
 He doesn’t seem aware that he has done well for himself.
 High grades through school, scholarships, placements, and he’s now in a very prestigious job.
 None of it seems to matter to him.
 It’s not that he doesn’t value what he has, it just that he still doesn’t think it’s as much of an achievement that everyone else thinks it is.
-The other day I realised why this could be.
-None of his achievements are his own.
+I suddenly realised why this could be: none of his achievements are his own.

 Have you ever found yourself in that situation?
 You’re being told you’re good at your work, but you’re not sure?
 Perhaps you wonder if you really belong there.